 – Labradors Change Their Coats Twice a Year

 Lab puppies and adults shed year-round.
-But you should watch out for the “coat-changingOpens in a new tab.” seasons—the fall when the thinner summer coat gets replaced by a thicker winter coat and the spring when the reverse process happens.
+But you should watch out for the “coat-changing” seasons—the fall when the thinner summer coat gets replaced by a thicker winter coat and the spring when the reverse process happens.

 The spring and fall big shedding seasons are called molting, and they each last 2 to 3 weeks on average.